 Journey of Hope

-This Summer, take a trip to West Africa in the heart of Oxford
+Take a trip to West Africa in Bromley

 Journey of Hope is an immersive experience created by World Vision to tell an engaging story of 8-year-old Ayie and her mother Miatta in rural Sierra Leone.
 Journey of Hope is formed of two large huts, which are dressed to replicate Ayie and her mother’s real home, to give you a glimpse into their everyday life, and how your help and support through World Vision will significantly change their lives and community.